dorianb96/data_structures_algorithms/README.md

 ## Data structures and algorithms

-#### In this folder you can find a lot of code I wrote when learning data structures and algorithms
+#### In this folder you can find a lot of code I wrote when learning data structures and algorithms.
+I haven't commited the JUnit test with code, but the implementations are mostly correct

 #### Some of the contents are:
 - Divide And Conquer paradigm